CAKE & WW

 What’s a Typical CAKE Field Trip Like?

-After each trip, kids continue learning with their Special Interest Groups.
+After each trip, families continue their nature journey with the MNS Selangor Branch's Special Interest Groups.

 Surveys with families and mentors confirmed strong support for CAKE to continue.
 But by the end of 2024, we saw teens (13–17) stop joining.
 So in 2025, CAKE will focus on kids aged 7–12, with occasional family events that include parents and teens.